 In the offshore sector, locally incorporated International Business Companies and Offshore Banks are subject to corporate tax at rates of 2.5%, which can decrease to 1%.
 Captive Insurance Companies in this sector, however, are exempt from taxation.

-Tax and accounting requirements in Barbados: Key local tax rates
+Tax and accounting requirements in Barbados: What are the key local tax rates?

 Navigating the accounting and taxation requirements in Barbados is crucial when entering this market.
 Here are the tax rates you need to know.